Free Resource

 HTTP Status Codes

 Three-digit responses returned by a server when a browser requests a page.
-Common codes include 200 (OK), 301 (permanently redirected), 404 (not found), and 500 (server error) - each carrying different implications for SEO and user experience.
+Common codes include 200 (OK), 301 (permanently redirected), 404 (not found), and 500 (server error).
+Each carries different implications for SEO and user experience.

 I